agile-ts/documentation/docs/Interfaces.md

 ## `UpdateConfig`

-This is the `UpdateConfig` Interface, and it is used as config object in the `update` method.
+This is the `UpdateConfig` Interface, and it is used as configuration object in the `update()` method.
 Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.

 ```ts
 export interface UpdateConfigInterface {